-If you resize your images down to either the max-size at which you plan to display them (or slightly larger) before you upload them to your website, you can get better image quality than if you rely solely on the image-resizing functionality of your content management system (and definitely better image quality than if your content management system doesn’t handle image-resizing at all).
+If you resize your images down to slightly larger than the max-size at which you plan to display them before you upload them to your website, you can get better image quality than if you rely solely on the image-resizing functionality of your content management system (and definitely better image quality than if your content management system doesn’t handle image-resizing at all).

 JPEGs are the best file-format for most website images and you can save them at medium quality (rather than high-resolution) without there being any noticeable difference on a web-page (unless you have offered a zoom-in option).
-Don’t use PNG files unless you need images that are partially transparent (they have huge file-size compared to jpegs)
+WebP format images are also safe to use but although they have are good for sending in emails, they’re not especially better than jpegs for solving file size/resolution issues on websites.
+Don’t use PNG files unless you need images that are partially transparent (they have huge file-size compared to jpegs) and don’t use images that have been created especially for print jobs (with embedded color spaces).

 Photoshop is the best image-editor for quality resizing (and you may like to read How to Resize Images for Your Website in Photoshop about taking careful steps in the process).
-Alternatively, your computer’s image-editor may work for you or you could try the free software Canva.
+Alternatively, your computer’s image-editor may work for you or you could try the free app Squoosh or the free software Canva.

 The most important thing is to only use images that are as large as you want or slightly larger.